The superpower vision

 Australia is industrialising based on renewable energy and moving towards being a renewable energy superpower.

-These plans leave the Federal Coalition’s continuing attacks on renewable energy looking increasingly bizarre.
+These plans leave the Federal Coalition’s continuing attacks on renewable energy looking strange.

 Vast commercial export plans